 Paul is the first known artist to accomplish this feat and his music is a demonstration of this fact.
 Paul Lloyd Warner’s music shines with majestic intensity at times, yet it also reverberates with the passions in a poet’s heart.
 This man is both a poet and musical genius.
 He has played at the edge of the Grand Canyon at sundown and near the heights of Glacier National Park.

-In the mid-1990s Paul lived in Seattle and traveled extensively throughout the northwest and recorded music in the islands within Puget Sound, Washington, Whidbey, Orcas, and the San Juan Islands.
+In the mid-1990s Paul lived in Seattle and traveled extensively throughout the northwest and recorded music in the islands within Puget Sound, Washington, Whidbey, Orcas and San Juan Islands.

 Afterward, he moved to New York, and then to Hawaii in 1968.
 While living in Maui, he was profoundly inspired by the beauty of the Island and its waterfalls.
 There, he composed, and recorded, his first Waterfall Music collection for piano.
 In 1976, a stroke of luck gave him an opportunity to play LIVE piano music to Humpback Whales off the coast of Maui.